 Using Total Access Analyzer

-program, open your database, and select it from the Add-ins menu.
+program, open your database, and from the Database Tools ribbon, select it from the Add-ins menu.

 Visit this page for details about how Total Access Analyzer detects